 Summary: This supplement can decrease cholesterol and is an excellent addition to any low carb diet.

 This keto-friendly fiber supplement contains a mix of organic superfoods rich in fibers, fermented herbs, and MCT oils.

 It is one of the best products in its category, thanks to a blend of soluble and insoluble fiber, healthy coconut fats, minerals, and antioxidants.

 Ancient Nutrition KetoFIBER Powder can fit any diet.
-It contains 40 calories, 5 grams of dietary fiber and 2 grams of net carbs per serving.
+It contains 40 calories, 5 grams of fiber, and 2 grams of net carbs per serving.

-I like how easy it is to mix it, the subtle sweet flavor and the fact that it doesn’t bring you out of ketosis as other supplements do.
+I like how easy it is to mix it, the subtly sweet flavor, and the fact that it doesn’t bring you out of ketosis as other supplements do.

 Summary: Great for consuming enough fiber on low carb and the ketogenic diet, this is genuinely a keto multivitamin supplement.